llm-tools/embedJs/README.md

 ```

 **Note:** you can also optionally configure the database and collection name the library will use with the constructor parameters `dbName` and `collectionName`.
 Default values are used if these are not provided.

+## Astra DB

+[Astra DB is a document database with a highly performant vector index](https://www.datastax.com/products/datastax-astra) powered by Apache Cassandra and available as a managed service.

+To use Astra DB as your vector database follow these steps:

+-   [Sign up for an Astra DB account](https://astra.datastax.com/signup).
+It is free to sign up and doesn't require a credit card.
+-   Create a database (this takes a couple of minutes to provision)
+-   From the database overview page get the API Endpoint and generate an Application Token
+-   Install the Astra DB package in your project:
+    ```bash
+    npm install @datastax/astra-db-ts
+    ```
+-   Set Astra DB as your choice of `vectorDb`

+    ```TS
+    import { AstraDb } from '@llm-tools/embedjs/vectorDb/astra-db'

+    .setVectorDb(
+        new AstraDb({
+            endpoint: process.env.ASTRA_DB_API_ENDPOINT,
+            apiKey: process.env.ASTRA_DB_APP_TOKEN,
+            collectionName: "documents"
+        }),
+    )
+    ```

 ## Bring your own database